elixir-europe/biovalidator/README.md

 # JSON Schema Validator
 [![Build Status](https://travis-ci.org/EMBL-EBI-SUBS/json-schema-validator.svg?branch=master)](https://travis-ci.org/EMBL-EBI-SUBS/json-schema-validator)

-This repository contains a [JSON Schema](http://json-schema.org/) validator for the Unified Submission Interface (USI) project.
+This repository contains a [JSON Schema](http://json-schema.org/) validator for the EMBL-EBI Submissions Project.
 This validator runs as a standalone node server that receives validation requests and gives back it's results.
 The validation is done using the [AJV](https://github.com/epoberezkin/ajv) library version 6.0.0 that fully supports the JSON Schema **draft-07**.

 Deployed for tests purposes on heroku: https://usi-json-schema-validator.herokuapp.com/validate